woossi0/suite/docs/usermanual/source/install/windows/tomcat/install.rst

 Suite Installation
 ==================

 .. note:: During installation we will be editing text files that require Administrator access to modify.
-We recommend the :guilabel:`Notepad++`.
+We recommend the :guilabel:`Notepad++` ( `notepad-plus-plus.org <https://notepad-plus-plus.org/>`__ ).

 BoundlessSuite War Bundle
 -------------------------